Have Guests Coming? Here’s How to “Clean” Your Home in 30 Minutes or Less

 Wipe away pet hair

 Dog might be man’s best friend, but Fido’s excessive shedding is doing your home no favors.
 If you want to make sure your home is in pristine condition, grab some rubber gloves.
 When you wet the gloves’ fingers and brush them over the furniture, all that pesky hair will stick to the rubber.
 Yes, it’s that simple.
 And if all else fails–grab that lint roller and go to town.
+Here are more pet hair removers you may want to invest in.

 If you find yourself with an extra minute or two, it never hurts to run the vacuum to reduce pet dander for friends and family who may be sensitive.